Fairfax Injury Lawyer Brien Roche Addresses Types of Estoppel

 Brien Roche

-An estoppel is an act or statement by one party which causes another to change position to their loss.
+An estoppel is thought of as an act or statement by one party which causes another to change position to their loss.
 Not all of those elements must be present for every type of estoppel.

 If you have ever been a tenant in a commercial building you may have been asked to sign an estoppel certificate.
 By signing you are agreeing that the landlord is not in breach of the lease.
 As a result of signing you are estopped from claiming a breach.
 The landlord needs such before selling the building.